 HORSES PONIES Headgear Approved and properly fast ened 3 point retention harness.
-Always when mounted Spurs Rowel spurs, that is spurs with a notched or serrated rotating disc are not authorised anywhere within the grounds of Jumping Events; spurs with a rotating disc that are not notched or serrated are allowed.
+Always when mounted Spurs Comb spurs and Rowel spurs, that is spurs with a notched or serrated rotating disc are not authorised anywhere within the grounds of Jumping Events; spurs with a rotating disc that are not notched or serrated are allowed.
 The spur must point to the rear with the shank directed downwards.
-(Art 256 1.10) Serrated rowel spurs must Never be worn.
+(Art 256 1.10) Comb spurs and Serrated rowel spurs must Never be worn.
 Non serrated rowel spurs must be at least 3mm in thickness.
 Blunt spurs are allowed.
 Max length of spurs is 4cm, measured from the Athlete's boot.
 (Art 257 2.5) The spur must point to the rear with the shank directed downwards.
-Ear Piece Never in competition unle ss rider has a signed medical certificate (Art 225.1.1) Saddles No restrictions Whips s - max length 75cms (Art 257 2.2) Dressage whip Only for flatwork max length 120 Ocm - Never in competition or jumping and riding over poles (Art 257 2.2) Standing Martingales Never in Competitions 1.30m and above (Art 257 1.2) Never in Competitions 1.20m and above (Art 257 1.2) Draw Reins/ Market Harborough Never in Competition (Art 257 1.6) Running Martingale Always Bits No restrictions, providing no injury is caused.
-Reins must be attached to the bit with a headpiece or directly to the bridle (Art 257.1.3) Gags Always (Art 257.1.3) Hackamores Always (Art 257.1.3) Tongue Straps Never (Art257 1.5) Sheepskin or leather piece on Bridle Must not excee d 3cms measured from cheek (Art 257 1.4) Nose Bands No restrictions but should never be overtightened Ear Hoods Always Blinkers/Plastic Shields/Sunglasses Never (Art 257 1.1 & Art 257 2.8) Hind Boots 2020/21_Onwards - All competitions.
-Always Refer to Article 257.2.6.1 Refer to Article 257.2.6.2 Pastern wraps are allowed provide ding they are not over-tightened.
+Ear Piece ss rider has a signed medical certificate (Art 225.1.1) Saddles A saddle must be worn.
+(Art 257.2.1) Whips Always - max length 75cms (Art 257 2.2) Dressage whip Only for flatwork max length 120cm - Never in competition or jumping and riding over pole (Art 257 2.2) Standing Martingales Never in Competitions 1.30m and above (Art 257 1.2) Never in Competitions 1.20m and above (Art 257 1.2) Draw Reins/ Market Harborough Never in Competition (Art 257 1.6) Running Martingale Always Bits No restrictions, providing no injury is caused.
+Reins must be attached to the bit with a headpiece or directly to the bridle (Art 257.1.)
+Gags Always (Art 257.1.3) Hackamores Always (Art 257.1.3) Tongue Straps Never (Art257 1.5) Sheepskin or leather piece on Bridle ed 3cms measured from cheek (Art 257 1.4) Nose Bands No restricti ions but should never be overtightened Ear Hoods Always Blinkers/Plastic Shields/Sunglasses Ne ever (Art 257 1.1 & Art 257 2.8) Hind Boots 2020/21 Onwards - All competitions.
+Always Refer to Article 257.2.6.1 Refer to Article 257.2.6.2 Pastern wraps are allowed provide I ding they are not over-tightened.
 Fetlock rings are allowed.

-EXERCISING ACTIVITY
+EXERCISNG ACTIVITY